AlexIbasitas/AnimeMatch/README.md

 NumPy
 scikit-learn
 Data
-The code assumes the presence of the following CSV files in the current working directory:

-anime.csv: Contains information about anime shows, including anime_id, name, genre, type, episodes, rating, and members. rating.csv: Contains user ratings for anime shows, including user_id, anime_id, and rating.
+The code assumes the presence of the following CSV file in the current working directory: anime.csv: Contains information about anime shows, including anime_id, name, genre, type, episodes, rating, and members.